Tetram100/WebMail/README.md

 How to configure
 -----------------------
-The jar file is ready to lunch and you have nothing to configure.
+The jar file is ready to launch and you have nothing to configure.
 But you still can change the default value of the SMTP server in the Email.java file (in case of MX lookup failure) and the ports of the web server and SMTP server in the Email.java and Main.java class.

 How to run